 The Graduate Education Program offers participants a common body of necessary skills and knowledge through a common 12-credit core requirement.
-It then allows students to pursue an area of interest by specializing in one of three focus areas - Educational Technology, Elementary Education, and Supervision of Curriculum and Instruction (each 18 credits).
+It then allows students to pursue an area of interest by specializing in one of four focus areas-Instructional Technology, [18 credits] Supervision of Curriculum and Instruction (18 credits) Elementary Education, [21 credits) and Educational Strategies (15 credits).
 Each program includes courses appropriate to the specialization and the opportunity to participate in additional elective courses, as well as independent and directed studies.
-The program's unique culminating experiences (6 credits) asks students to share what they have learned in their programs with colleagues by developing and implementing an in-service workshop.
+The program's unique culminating experiences asks students to share what they have learned in their programs with colleagues by developing and implementing an in-service workshop.

-The Specialization in Supervision of Curriculum and Instruction
+Supervision of Curriculum and Instruction